hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 them with commas.

 Listed domains can access the node using JSON-RPC.
-If your client interacts with Besu using a browser app (such as Remix or a block explorer), you must whitelist the client domains.
+If your client interacts with Besu using a browser app (such as Remix or a block explorer), add the client domain to the list.

 The default value is `"none"`.
-If you do not whitelist any domains, browser apps cannot interact with your Besu node.
+If you do not list any domains, browser apps cannot interact with your Besu node.

 !!!note